LIVE

 The Story America Is Not Hearing – A Family’s Nightmare

-Amina, 27, lives in Herat with her three daughters.
-Before 2025, her life was challenging but hopeful.
-She ran a small tailoring business, her daughters went to school, and she dreamed of seeing them grow into independent women.
-But everything changed almost overnight.
+Amina, 27, lives in Herat with her three young daughters.
+Before 2025, her life was hard but hopeful.
+She ran a small tailoring business and sent her daughters to school.
+She dreamed of them growing up independent, educated, and safe.

 America’s Role – The Part That Is Hard to Say Out Loud